Beach & Pond Water Quality Testing

 Ponds With Active Cyanobacteria Blooms

-Visual observations provided by the Department of Marine and Environmental Affairs (DMEA) indicate the presence of cyanobacteria (blue-green algae) cells in the above-listed pond(s).
+The Town of Plymouth does not regularly test for cyanobacteria, as it is always present in the water.
+It is only when it is present in very high quantities that visual observations, confirmed by the Department of Energy and Environmental Affairs, indicate the presence of cyanobacteria (blue-green algae) cells in the above-listed pond(s).
 This evidence suggests that the level of cyanobacteria in the water may exceed the MDPH guidelines (PDF) for recreational waterbodies in Massachusetts.
-Accordingly, as recommended by MDPH, a public health advisory is being issued by the Plymouth Public Health Department.
-Signage will be posted at public access points, where available to warn individuals against contact with the water.
+Accordingly, as recommended by MDPH, a public health advisory is being issued by the Plymouth Public Health Division.
 View Cyanobacteria Sign (PDF).
-An advisory can not be lifted until the bloom has been visibly clear for two consecutive weeks.
+An advisory cannot be lifted until the bloom has been visibly clear for two consecutive weeks.

 Find more information on cyanobacteria.

-To report a cyanobacteria bloom: Take a photo, document the location and email Plymouth Public Health or email Plymouth Marine and Environmental Departments.
+To report a cyanobacteria bloom: Take a photo, document the location and email Plymouth Public Health or email Plymouth Environmental and Energy Division

 Public Bathing Beaches - Test Results